MarcoTeixeira1977/workshops-1/docs/workshop5.md

 - Introduction to the use of rasdaman engine.
 - Practical geospatial data exercise.
 - Importing and re-using existing WCS services available.
-- Analise and combine different data layers mostly based on WCS sources.
+- Analyse and combine different data layers mostly based on WCS sources.
 - Download and presentation of results.
 - Feedback from the audience.